Skip to main content Skip to main navigation

 About this Course

-The Doctor of Philosophy (Integrated) is a research degree commencing with a cohort-based foundation year of research preparation followed by an independent, supervised research project.
+The Doctor of Philosophy (Integrated) is a research degree commencing with a cohortbased foundation year of research preparation followed by an independent, supervised research project.

-A PhD(I) may be undertaken in a variety of areas within ECU, provided there are supervisors available in your proposed research area, and the resources and facilities required to complete your proposed project are accessible.
-ECU encourages interdisciplinary research that may span multiple research fields and Schools.
-We encourage you to view the Research Activity pages of the School websites for ECU’s areas of research focus.
+A PhD(I) may be undertaken in most areas within ECU, provided there are supervisors available in your proposed research area, and the resources and facilities required to complete your proposed project are accessible.
+Prospective candidates are encouraged to explore the School research webpages to learn more about ECU’s areas of research focus and expertise.

 Australian Qualifications Framework (AQF) level